plone/plone.restapi/docs/source/endpoints/inherit.md

 # Inherit behaviors

+Plone content is arranged in a hierarchy: a content item has a parent, which has its own parent, all the way up to the Plone site root.
+Together, all these parents are _ancestors_.

-The `@inherit` service makes it possible to inherit data from behaviors defined on ancestors in the object hierarchy.
+The `@inherit` service makes it possible to access data from a behavior defined on one of these ancestors.

 ```{tip}
 Inheriting behaviors is similar to the concept of {term}`acquisition` in Zope, but it doesn't happen automatically, so it's safer.